- Oops!Something went wrong.Please try again later.

 In the three decades since, they haven't had to put those vows to the test.

 A 1993 Los Angeles Times profile on Judy spiraled into a spot on 60 Minutes, then her first of seven books, 1996's Don't Pee on My Leg and Tell Me It's Raining and finally reality TV stardom.
-Her net worth estimated at roughly $440 million, their life together includes multi-million dollar spreads in Beverly Hills (a five-bedroom condo her landing spot when she films Judge Judy), in Greenwich, Conn. (a sprawling 12.5-acre spot some 35 miles outside where they both grew up in New York City) and their home base: a massive compound in Naples, Fla., where Judy spends several mornings at the Ritz-Carlton, Jerry joining her for lunch.
+Her net worth estimated at roughly $440 million, their life together includes multi-million dollar spreads in Beverly Hills (a five-bedroom condo her landing spot when she's filming in L.A.), in Greenwich, Conn. (a sprawling 12.5-acre spot some 35 miles outside where they both grew up in New York City) and their home base: a massive compound in Naples, Fla., where Judy spends several mornings at the Ritz-Carlton, Jerry joining her for lunch.

 As for their union, though Jerry didn't magically transform himself into a doting caregiver during their year apart, "He did learn to use a calendar better," she remarked to Marlo.
 "He learned to write down: 'October 21, Judy's birthday.
 Buy present, card.'"

 In 2019, to mark her 77th, he got her exactly what she wanted—more or less.
 "I said, 'I'd like a new Aston Martin,'" she detailed to the TMZ cameras waiting outside her Beverly Hills apartment.
 "And he said, 'What's your second choice?'
 So I got a bathrobe!"
 In Jerry's defense, he cut in, "It was from Aston Martin!"

 That she finds the whole situation impossibly charming is evidence that you can learn quite a bit across four-plus decades of marriage.